Elkhorn Creek Lodge

 The Reid and Pelosi Wildcard

-Posted in economics, obama, politics by mountainmusings on November 24, 2008
+Posted in economics, obama, politics by Eugene Podrazik on November 24, 2008

 Mr. Katz of Urgent Agenda notes that Obama’s picks for his incoming administration are causes of worry, but also relief.
 There is, at least, a certain seriousness to these picks that reflects that Obama is playing in an entirely new league.
 Perhaps the biggest criticism beyond some of the personal baggage, Holder comes to mind, that we have an administration that is being stacked with that slice America that got double 800’s on their SAT’s.
 Or, the inverse of the late Buckley, with rule by the Harvard faculty rather than the first hundred names out of the Cambridge phone directory.